-• Critical Illness Cover is shown on your cover summary and the additional features show that Standard Children's Critical Illness Cover is included,

-- during the term of the cover a child of the person covered (or if there are two people covered a child of either of them): - is diagnosed with a critical illness that meets one of our definitions, or - is diagnosed with total permanent disability that meets the requirements of our definition of total permanent disability for Children's Critical Illness Cover, and - the information you send us is correct and complete, and your claim is valid according to these terms and conditions.
+- Life or Critical Illness Cover is shown on your cover summary and the additional features show that Standard Children's Critical Illness Cover is included, - during the term of the cover a child of the person covered (or if there are two people covered a child of either of them): - is diagnosed with a critical illness that meets one of our definitions, or - is diagnosed with total permanent disability that meets the requirements of our definition of total permanent disability for Children's Critical Illness Cover, and - the information you send us is correct and complete, and your claim is valid according to these terms and conditions.

-You'll find our critical illness and total permanent disability for Children's Critical Illness Cover definitions and the relevant requirements in section 4.
+You'll find our critical illness and total permanent disability for Children's Critical Illness Cover definitions and the relevant requirements on pages 52 and 71.

-If we pay a claim under Children's Critical Illness Cover, this won't affect your Critical Illness Cover.
+If we pay a claim under Standard Children's Critical Illness Cover, this won't affect your Life or Critical Illness Cover.